 No matter how prudent you are as an entrepreneur or a solopreneur, you would need to spend money on certain things.
 These are called expenses.
 Lower expenses boost your money reserve.
-You can reduce your small business overhead costs like rent, repairs, telephone bills and accounting fees.
+You can reduce your small business overhead costs like rent, repairs, telephone bills, and accounting fees.
 A great way to minimize accounting fees is by using online accounting software for small businesses.

 There are times you have excess cash in your account.
 When this occurs, the best thing to do is to invest the excess cash.
 There are different forms of investments but the best one to keep your business afloat has to be open-ended and with higher interest.
-You must be able to have access to your investment when you want just like your savings, but it must also give you higher interest than your savings.
-A capital investment like machine might seem like a significant investment, but factors like depreciation and leakages must be considered when buying such items.
+You must be able to have access to your investment when you won’t just like your savings, but it must also give you higher interest than your savings.
+A capital investment like a machine might seem like a significant investment, but factors like depreciation and leakages must be considered when buying such items.
 This is because; it might tie down your money instead of keeping it.